 - Push the “Alarm” button, which is located on the button panel marked in red.
 This will open communications with the Security desk in the lobby.
 DO NOT ATTEMPT OR TRY TO FORCE DOORS OPEN.
 Do not exit the elevator until advised by a mechanic or fire department representative.

-- Give the Lobby Attendant your name, who you work for and what you experienced when the elevator stopped.
-The Lobby Attendant will contact the elevator contractor who will respond immediately.
+- Give Security your name, who you work for and what you experienced when the elevator stopped.
+The Security will contact the elevator contractor.

-- The Lobby Attendant will check back with you to see how you are and monitor of conditions change.
-Let the Lobby Attendant know of anyone they can call for you, (i.e. office, family member, car pool.)
-Continue to communicate with the Lobby Attendant and let them know how you are feeling or if there is any medical emergency.
+- Security will check back with you to see how you are and monitor conditions.
+Let Security know of anyone they can call for you, (i.e. office, family member, car pool.)
+Continue to communicate with Security and let them know how you are feeling or if there is any medical emergency.

-If you are outside the elevators and hear the bell ring, call the management office and report that someone is stuck in the elevator, that way we can confirm that the Lobby Attendants are aware of the situation and are in contact with the person(s) in the elevator.
+If you are outside the elevators and hear the bell ring, call the Management Office and report that someone is stuck in the elevator, that way we can confirm that Security is aware of the situation and are in contact with the person(s) in the elevator.